How to Grow and Care for Dumb Cane

 If you don’t have some already, you can purchase Bonide Neem Oil Concentrate at Arbico Organics.

-You can learn more about how to control aphids in this guide.
+You can learn more about how to control aphids here.

 Mealybugs